glenn-syj/easy-git-flow/README.md

 ## Disclaimer

-- Last modified: 2024-06-21
+- Last modified: 2024-06-30
-- Comments written in the korean on the source code would be deleted.
+- Latest update: color added to the line